Midwife: Tanzania

-Midwives must be licensed by the Tanzania Nursing and Midwifery Council (TNMC) in order to practice as a 'registered midwife' or 'enrolled midwife'.
+Midwives must be licensed by the Tanzania Nursing and Midwifery Council (TNMC) to practice as a 'registered midwife' or 'enrolled midwife'.
 TNMC ensure the quality midwifery education output, develop and reviews various guidelines and standards on midwifery professionals and monitor their implementation, monitor and evaluate midwifery education programs and approve such programs to meet the Council and international requirements.
 Also it establish standards of proficiencies for midwifery education.